gabrielius-mazeika/nq-monte-carlo-analysis/README.md

 # NAS100 Weather Strategy: A Monte Carlo Investigation

+## Motivation

+This project is a hands-on exploration of data science and engineering fundamentals.
+As a beginner in the field, I wanted to move beyond simple tutorials and build a complete, end-to-end analytical pipeline from scratch.
+It started as a personal challenge — I wanted to work with a large, real-world dataset that spanned multiple data sources and required a full analytical pipeline from raw data to visual output.
+The hypothesis itself (does NYC rainfall predict NAS100 direction?) was chosen deliberately for its absurdity.
+Along the way I got hands-on experience connecting disparate data sources, managing ~207k rows of tick data in SQL, building Monte Carlo simulations in Python, and publishing interactive dashboards in Power BI.
+The goal was not to find a real trading strategy, but to demonstrate how modern tools can be used to systematically investigate any idea while maintaining a critical and objective mindset.

 ## Project Overview

 This project investigates an unconventional hypothesis: **does rainfall in New York City correlate with the daily direction of the NAS100 index?**